 - We checked that the data used by the Insurer's actuary was consistent with the data in the financial statements. - Claims data is a key input to the actuarial estimates.
-Accordingly, we: - evaluated the design effectiveness and tested controls over claims processing; - reviewed claims data reconciliations; and - inspected a sample of claims paid and claims notifications during the year to confirm that they were supported by appropriate documentation. - We engaged an independent actuary to perform the following: - Evaluate the actuarial models and methodologies used by the Appointed Actuary in determining the claims liability. - Assess key actuarial judgements and assumptions including claim numbers, claims expense ratios, settlement periods, accident year loss ratios, and discount rate, and challenged these by comparing with our expectations based on experience of the entity and independently observable industry and economic trends. - Recalculate the provision based on the claims data in the financial statements.
+Accordingly, we: - evaluated the design effectiveness and tested controls over claims processing; - o reviewed claims data reconciliations; and - inspected a sample of claims paid and claims notifications during the year to confirm that they were supported by appropriate documentation. - We engaged an independent actuary to perform the following: - Evaluate the actuarial models and methodologies used by the Appointed Actuary in determining the claims liability. - Assess key actuarial judgements and assumptions, and challenge these by comparing expectations based on their experience of the entity and independently observable industry and economic trends. - Reviewed the calculation of the provision for outstanding claims.

-Assessed the disclosures in the financial report using our understanding obtained from our testing and against the requirements of the accounting standards.
+Assessed the disclosures in the financial statements using our understanding obtained from our testing and against the requirements of the accounting standards.